michael-cannon/skel/README.md

 ### `alias` Options

-I like keeping `alias` scripts broken out by normal, ssh and conditional.
+I like keeping `alias` scripts broken out by normal, ssh and conditional groupings.
 As such, there's…
 * `.alias` for normal things like `alias ll="ls -l"`
 * `.alias.ssh` for `alias alias stypo3vb="ssh typo3vb@typo3vagabond.com"`
 * `.alias.conditional` for `alias`'s that are created under certain conditions